Margaret TUDOR

 Children:

-Richard Grafton describes Margaret's departure for Scotland for her wedding:
+Richard Grafton describes Margaret's departure:

 "Thus this fair lady was conveyed with a great company of lords, ladies, knights, esquires and gentlemen until she came to Berwick and from there to a village called Lambton Kirk in Scotland where the King with the flower of Scotland was ready to receive her, to whom the Earl of Northumberland according to his commission delivered her."